March 25, 2021

 Cinny identifies three kinds of skills that are critical to achieving more insights-driven maturity: data and/or analytic skills, business skills, and human skills.
 Human skills, according to Cinny, aren’t sufficiently prioritized by insights organizations.
 She recommends investing in human skills across organizational silos to change the insights culture, in the form of three change agent personas (who might already exist in every organization!): the evangelist, the catalyst, and the data wrangler.

 Our expert panel agreed.
-Throughout our discussion on insights structures, Kristina Rodig, Head of Global CMI at E.ON, Brendan Baby, Head of CX, Strategy, & Analytics at The Home Depot, Richard Thorogood VP, Global Head of CMI at Colgate-Palmolive, Phillip Chambers, VP and Global Head of Insights at American Express and Paola Vacchini, Director, Consumer Insights & Analytics Europe at Mondelez, framed their thoughts on insights delivery in terms of the human skills that drive delivery and the need to scale.
+Throughout our discussion on insights structures, Brendan Baby, Head of CX, Strategy, & Analytics at The Home Depot, Richard Thorogood VP, Global Head of CMI at Colgate-Palmolive, Phillip Chambers, VP and Global Head of Insights at American Express and Paola Vacchini, Director, Consumer Insights & Analytics Europe at Mondelez, framed their thoughts on insights delivery in terms of the human skills that drive delivery and the need to scale.

 Cinny describes evangelists as team leaders who are focused on value delivery through changing ways of working.
 Their primary objective is to increase the business’s use of data and insights for accountability-based decision making.